Skip to main content

 How does New Voices School of Academic and Creative Arts rank in NY?

-New Voices School of Academic and Creative Arts is ranked #3197 out of 4,739 schools in NY.
+New Voices School of Academic and Creative Arts ranks #871 of 4,742 schools in NY.

 What is New Voices School of Academic and Creative Arts's MySchoolScout rating?

-New Voices School of Academic and Creative Arts has a composite rating of 5.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+New Voices School of Academic and Creative Arts has a current MySchoolScout rating of 7.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at New Voices School of Academic and Creative Arts?